awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-usage-metering.md

 + Notebook
 + Console

-When launched, the resource is run on an Amazon EC2 instance of an instance type based on the chosen SageMaker image and kernel\.
+When launched, the resource is run on an Amazon EC2 instance of the chosen instance type\.
 If an instance of that type was previously launched and is available, the resource is run on that instance\.

-For CPU based images, the default instance type is `ml.t3.medium`\.
-For GPU based images, the default instance type is `ml.g4dn.xlarge`\.
+For CPU based images, the default suggested instance type is `ml.t3.medium`\.
+For GPU based images, the default suggested instance type is `ml.g4dn.xlarge`\.

 The costs incurred are based on the instance type\.
 You are billed separately for each instance\.